dig Command in Linux: DNS Lookup

 You can disable this section using the +noquestion option.

-5. The “ANSWER” section provides us with an answer to our question.
-As we already mentioned, by default dig will request the A record.
+5. The “ANSWER” section provides the answer to our question.
+As we already mentioned, by default dig requests the A record.
 Here, we can see that the domain linux.org points to the 104.18.59.123 IP address.

 ;; ANSWER SECTION: